Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 Reusable, parameterized templates for common AI interactions that can be invoked with a slash command.

 **Access**:
-- **Create in VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "New Prompt" → This creates a file in `.github/prompts/` with proper template and YAML frontmatter
+- **Create in VS Code**: Open Copilot Chat panel → Click the settings gear icon (⚙️) at the top → Select "Prompt Files" → `New Prompt File` → `.github/prompts` → Enter the name you want for the prompt file → This creates a file in `.github/prompts/` with proper template and YAML frontmatter
 - **Use**: Type `/` in Copilot Chat → Select your custom prompt from the list
 - **Alternative**: Manually create files in `.github/prompts/` directory with `.prompt.md` extension